logicalclocks/logicalclocks.github.io/docs/user_guides/fs/sharing/sharing.md

 Click `Share feature store` to bring up the dialog for sharing.

-In `Project` section choose project you wish to share feature store with.
+In the `Project` section choose project you wish to share the feature store with.

 <p align="center">
   <figure>